 Chemo Drugs Are Dangerous to Families, Caregivers, and the Environment

-Babies, children and pregnant women are especially vulnerable, due to the DNA-damaging effect of cytotoxic drugs on rapidly dividing cells.
+Babies, children and pregnant women are especially vulnerable, due to the DNA-damaging effect of Cytotoxic Drugs on rapidly dividing cells.

 How Is This Possible?

-Hundreds of drugs are used to fight cancer.
-The most powerful are cytotoxic.
-It is a well-documented fact that cytotoxic drugs present serious health hazards and “have been known to cause cancer, reproductive and developmental problems, allergic reactions, and other adverse effects that can be irreversible even after low-level exposures.”
+Cytotoxic Drugs present serious health hazards and “have been known to cause cancer, reproductive and developmental problems, allergic reactions, and other adverse effects that can be irreversible even after low-level exposures.”